Ziad-Khaled255/local-media-player-using-HTML-CSS-JavaScript/README.md

-# local-media-player-using-HTML-CSS-JavaScript
-local-media-player using HTML, CSS &amp; JavaScript
+# local-media-player using HTML, CSS & JavaScript

+# notice
+- you fill the audio and images folders